rakesh-meka/AI-Powered_Conversational_PDF_Assistant_using_RAG/README.md

 ## 🙌 Conclusion

 AskYourPDF showcases how Retrieval-Augmented Generation can transform static documents into intelligent conversational systems.
-By combining semantic retrieval, vector search and large language models, the application delivers accurate, context-aware answers directly from uploaded PDFs while maintaining a natural chat experience.
+By combining semantic retrieval, vector search and large language models, the application delivers accurate context-aware answers directly from uploaded PDFs while maintaining a natural chat experience.

 If you found this project useful, feel free to ⭐ star the repository and explore the code.